Baldwin of Forde: Dispute with Christ Church Priory

-During his time as archbishop there was a dispute with the monks of Christ Church Priory in Canterbury, who resented Baldwin's attempts to impose stricter control over them and disputed the legitimacy of Baldwin's election.
+During his time as archbishop, there was a dispute with the monks of Christ Church Priory in Canterbury, who resented Baldwin's attempts to impose stricter control over them and disputed the legitimacy of Baldwin's election.
 For his part, Baldwin did not approve of the luxurious and pampered life the monks of Christ Church lived, and felt that they profited too much from the cult of Thomas Becket.

 The dispute escalated when Baldwin deprived the monks of some of the revenues of their monastic estates.
 After that, Baldwin proposed to establish a church dedicated to Becket in Canterbury itself, staffed by secular rather than monastic clergy.
 The monks of the cathedral chapter saw this proposed foundation as the first step in an attempt to change the see of Canterbury from a monastic cathedral chapter, a peculiarity of the English Church, to the more normal pattern of secular clergy.
 It is not clear if Baldwin himself intended such a plan, but the other bishops supported the effort, as contemporary writers made clear.
 Baldwin sought the advice of Hugh, the Bishop of Lincoln, who advised Baldwin to abandon the plan as it would only cause distress to all parties.
-The controversy was long and involved and, at one point, the monks were imprisoned within their own buildings for a year and a half, from January 1188 to August 1189.
+The controversy was long and involved; at one point, the monks were imprisoned within their own buildings for a year and a half, from January 1188 to August 1189.
 This led to the suspension of the liturgy in the cathedral.
-Eventually all the prominent ecclesiastics and monastic houses of Europe were forced into choosing sides in the dispute.
-In October 1189, in an attempt to gain control, Baldwin appointed Roger Norreys as the chapter's prior, an appointment widely acknowledged by contemporaries as putting a useless individual into the office.
+Eventually, all the prominent ecclesiastics and monastic houses of Europe were forced into choosing sides in the dispute.
+In October 1189, in an attempt to gain control, Baldwin appointed Roger Norreys as the chapter's prior, an appointment widely acknowledged by contemporaries as placing an unfit individual in the office.
 (Note: The monks opposed his appointment, and contemporary writers are universal in their condemnation of his morals.)
 His plan for financing the church involved soliciting contributions from donors by promising a one-third reduction in penances for annual donations.